Symptoms Of A Bad Engine Immobilizer

 Get in the driver’s seat and see if your car starts.

-In most cases, this will solve your issue, and your motor should begin.
+In most cases, this will resolve your issue, and your motor should commence.

 Immobilizer Problems?
 Car Battery